namel3ss-Ai/namel3ss/docs/examples/demo_ai_assistant_over_records.md

 - Stop Studio and run it again in the same folder
 - In Traces, look for memory_wake_up_report lines
 - If restore fails, look for memory_restore_failed
+- In Traces, look for memory_pack_loaded and memory_pack_merged
+- Open Rules and find the Memory packs section
+- Check the pack override summary lines
 - In Traces, switch to Plain view and expand memory events
 - In Traces, open the Memory budget section for budget lines
 - Use the memory filters to show budget, compaction, and cache events